jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 </div>

 \page
-## Armor and Shields
+## Armor

+Armor, shields, and helms come in three categories related to the proficiency needed to use them effectively: Light, Medium, and Heavy.

+Light armors are made of layers of cloth and leather while medium and heavy armors tend to use metal rings and plates.
+Light and medium armors focus on protecting only the vital areas while heavy armor protects the entire body.
+Heavy armor also tends to be both restrictive and cumbersome.
+Commoners rarely have any type of armor available, town guards and militia may be issued a suit of ring mail or a chain shirt, while professional soldiers typically wear chain mail.

+### Armor Properties

-Just as some weapons pose new threats, the right kind of armor can neutralize those threats.
-Likewise a shield is not only useful in deflecting blows in close combat, but a sufficiently large shield when used properly can offer a much needed source of cover from explosions, magical blasts, and bursts of dragon's breath.
+Just as some weapons pose unique threats, the right kind of armor can neutralize those threats.
+A helm paired with an appropriate suit of armor offers superior protection.
+A shield is not only useful in deflecting blows in close combat, but can be particularly effective against missiles attacks.

 The following are a few new properties along with new options for armor and shields with their own benefits and drawbacks.

-### Armor, Shield, and Helm Properties

 These are new properties for armor, shields, and helms.
 In some cases they replace existing table elements defined in the PHB.

 **Covering.** You can use your Reaction to double the shield's AC bonus against a single ranged weapon or spell attack.